kc-moharana/EDTI/README.md

 Currently supports only Windows XP/7/8.

 ## Dependacies
+Most of the modules come bundled with Activeperl distribution.
-Following modules are need to be installed
+How ever, following modules are need to be installed additionally.
-* Tkx
-* GD
-* DBI
-* Graph
+* Graph (TO install open command prompt and type : cpan install Graph)

 ## External softwares required
 * NCBI Blast (v.
 2.2.18): blastall.exe